vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 # Google Cloud Platform - How to retrieve Refresh-Token
-How to retrieve offline Refresh Token for your application
+How to retrieve on offline Refresh Token for your application.
+In this sample we authorize the application to send an email on behalf of the user.

 ### Enable Gmail RESTfull API